-ED 110 Ed Found For Middle & High Sch

-Familiarizes teacher candidates with middle/senior high schools by emphasizing the role, philosophy, and organization of middle/senior high schools in today's diverse society.
-Covers historical, philosophical, psychological, and sociological perspectives by examining major concepts, principles, theories, and research of developmentally responsive middle/senior high programs and schools; examines middle/senior high school governance, finance, teachers' legal, ethical and professional rights and responsibilities; highlights effective teaching practices and integrative curriculum at the middle/senior high levels; explores current issues in American education.
-Classroom field observations and explorations in a middle/senior high school, requiring state and federal clearances, are required in addition to regularly scheduled class sessions.

-ED 121 Human Develop & Learn

-Acquisition of understanding and appreciation of the cognitive, social-emotional, ecological-systems, and physical-motor dimensions of human growth and changes (birth through adolescence).
+- standing.
+Offered each semester.
+Ed Found For Middle & High Sch ED 110 3.00 Familiarizes teacher candidates with middle/senior high schools by emphasizing the role, philosophy, and organization of middle/senior high schools in today's diverse society.
+Covers historical, philosophical, psychological, and sociological perspectives by examining major concepts, principles, theories, and research of developmentally responsive middle/ senior high programs and schools; examines middle/senior high school governance, finance, teachers' legal, ethical and professional rights and responsibilities; highlights effective teaching practices and integrative curriculum at the middle/ senior high levels; explores current issues in American education.
+Classroom field observations and explorations in a middle/senior high school, requiring state and federal clearances, are required in addition to regularly scheduled class sessions Human Develop & Learn ED 121 3.00 Acquisition of understanding and appreciation of the cognitive, social-emotional, ecological-systems, and physical-motor dimensions of human growth and changes (birth through adolescence).
 Emphasizes cultural influences on human growth and change with respect to cognition, learning theories, individual differences, personality, growth, abilities, and interests.
-Explores cross-cultural and multiethnic perspectives with respect to holistic development of children and adolescents; involvement with and observation of individuals at various levels of development.
+Explores cross-cultural and multiethnic perspectives with respect to holistic development of children and adolescents: involvement with and observation of individuals at various levels of development.
 Each semester.

-ED 122 Educational Psychology

-Examines pre-adolescent and adolescent development, learning theories, and education environments in a multicultural society from the perspective of educational psychology.
+ED 122 Educational Psychology 3.00 Examines pre-adolescent and adolescent development, learning theories, and education environments in a multicultural society from the perspective of educational psychology.
 Emphasizes learning theory and adolescent characteristics, including development and motivation as they impact teacher decision-making in the middle and high school levels of learning.
 Special attention paid to critical thinking and experiential processes to engage students in a critical constructivist process.
 Prerequisite: ED 110; Clearances required for school observations.

-ED 160

-Technology for the 21st Century Student 3.00

-This course is to provide the basic information you need to become more fluent with today's 21st century technological society.
+ED 160 Technology for the 21st Century Student 3.00 This course is to provide the basic information you need to become more fluent with todays 21st century technological society.
 The course will cover making use of various aspects of technology as a college student and as a future professional.
-Communication, collaboration, building a webpresence, finding resources, financial tools, applications for work productivity, Internet safety, are some of the topics that will be addressed.
+Communication, collaboration, building a web-presence. finding resources, financial tools, applications for work productivity, Internet safety, are some of the topics that will be addressed.
 Offered winter and summers.

-ED 225 Multicultural Education

-Provides prospective teachers with a comprehensive understanding of the complexity of ethnic diversity and pluralism in the United States, and explores pluralism from a global perspective.
-Analyzes the goals, rationale, meaning, assumptions, and necessary school conditions for effective teaching and learning in multicultural multiethnic schools, fostering multicultural competencies and preparing prospective teachers for multicultural multiethnic classrooms.
+ED 225 Multicultural Education 3.00 Provides prospective teachers with a comprehensive understanding of the complexity of ethnic diversity and pluralism in the United States, and explores pluralism from a global perspective.
+Analyzes the goals, rationale, meaning, assumptions, and necessary school conditions for effective teaching and learning in multicultural multi-ethnic - schools, fostering multicultural competencies and preparing prospective teachers for multicultural multi-ethnic classrooms.
 Emphasizes interpersonal and pedagogical skills needed for success of teacher and learner.

-ED 327 Inst Strat & Mgmt Sec & K-12

-Explores basic skills of planning, designing, implementing, and evaluating the teaching-learning and management process through a clinical approach to teaching.
+ED 327 Inst Strat & Mgmt Sec & K-12 3.00 Explores basic skills of planning, designing, implementing, - and evaluating the teaching-learning and management process through a clinical approach to teaching.
 Focuses on teacher effectiveness research and its application to instructional strategies and materials, classroom and behavior management, and educational technology.
 Includes peer teaching and simulations as integral components of the course.
 Incorporates variety of instructional strategies: lecture, discussion groups, simulations, peer teaching, and group and individual analysis peer teaching experiences.

-Prerequisite: ED 121 or 122.

-ED 328 Methods of Teaching & Evaluating Language

-Prepares aspiring secondary school teachers in the methods of teaching such language-based subjects as speech, composition, literature, grammar, and reading, as well as media use.
+Prerequisite: ED 121 or 122 - Methods of Teaching & Evaluating Language Arts ED 328 3.00 Prepares aspiring secondary school teachers in the methods of teaching such language-based subjects as speech, composition, literature, grammar, and reading, as well as media use.
 Observations and teaching experiences in area schools are included.
 Prerequisite: ED 327.